kylephillips/wp-nested-pages/readme.txt

 = Theme Use =

 To order by nested pages ordering in your theme, use the `menu_order` order option in your queries.

-Additionally, the generated menu is available for use, with the name `nestedpages`.

 = Hiding Pages from the Tree View =